2010 in Bellator MMA: Bellator 25

-Kriegermeier defeated Cypriano via submission (triangle choke) at 3:16 of round 1.

 Bellator 26

 Bellator 26 was a mixed martial arts event held by Bellator Fighting Championships.
-The event took place on Thursday, August 26, 2010 at Kansas City Power & Light District in Kansas City, Missouri.
+The event took place on Thursday, August 26, 2010, at Kansas City Power & Light District in Kansas City, Missouri.
 The card featured tournament fights in Bellator's third season.
 The event was distributed live in prime time by FOX Sports Net and its regional sports network affiliates.